nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 99.9% of this project is in Python.
 The other 0.1% is not specified but I think it's just the config / yaml / markdown files like the readme.

 1. What is the development environment? <br>

+This is a python web scraper.
+All someone needs to write code is Python and Docker.
+To run it a web browser, and internet are needed.
 	<!--
 	For example, is it Gnu C++ on Linux?
 	Is it a Windows 10 application?
 Does one need to develop in a virtual machine?